wp-plugins/events-category/readme.txt

 = Creating a new event =

-Creating a new event is just creating a new post and assigning it to the "Events" category.
+Creating a new event is just creating a new post and assigning it to the "Events" category (or a subcategory under it).
 You may rename this category to something else after initially activiating the plugin.
 Once you select the "Events" category for the post, additional controls will appear asking for the necessary information to create an event, including the start date-time and end-date time, and the location.

 = Upcoming Events Widget =

-Multiple upcoming events widgets may be added, and each one may be customized to show only certain categories of events, to show a specified number of posts, to include the location, and to customize the date-time format and the address format.
+Multiple upcoming events widgets may be added to your sidebar(s), and each one may be customized to show only certain categories of events, to show a specified number of posts, to include the location, and to customize the date-time format and the address format.
+The feed links will appear if you are showing only one category.

 = Template Tags and Data Formatting =